mahes-a/2023/microsoft-fabric/DataActivatorRealTimeStreamAlerts.md

 - Data Activator gets data from Azure Event Hub , creates trigger based on data patterns and sends email alerts when data patterns are matched

   - Using visual options , when payment type of the streamed taxi data is of type "dispute" emails are sent

+## Steps

+**Create an event hub using Azure portal**

+- Follow the steps listed [here](https://learn.microsoft.com/en-us/azure/event-hubs/event-hubs-create) to create a Azure Event Hub Resource from Azure Portal

+- For simplicity , We will use the connection string of event hub resource for authentication in this sample , Please consider using Passwordless (Azure Active Directory authentication) for more secure applications .
+Refer [here](https://learn.microsoft.com/en-us/azure/event-hubs/event-hubs-get-connection-string?source=recommendations#connection-string-for-a-specific-event-hub-in-a-namespace) to get the connection string for the event hub resource